Library

 7. Gong

-Gong is a customer insights platform that stores, summarizes, and analyzes customer and employee interactions, then uses AI to provide actionable insights for sales, marketing, and human resources.
+Gong is a consumer insights platform that stores, summarizes, and analyzes customer and employee interactions, then uses AI to provide actionable insights for sales, marketing, and human resources.

 The cool thing about Gong is it connects directly to your CRM and automatically updates and syncs with sales/team data for even more insight and actionability.